NachtRaveVL/BY8X01-16P-Arduino/README.md

 // Uncomment or -D this define to completely disable usage of any multitasking commands, such as yield().
 //#define BY8X0116P_DISABLE_MULTITASKING

-// Uncomment or -D this define to disable usage of the Scheduler library, for SAM/SAMD architechtures.
-//#define BY8X0116P_DISABLE_SCHEDULER               // https://github.com/arduino-libraries/Scheduler

-// Uncomment or -D this define to disable usage of the TaskScheduler library, in place of Scheduler.
-//#define BY8X0116P_DISABLE_TASKSCHEDULER           // https://github.com/arkhipenko/TaskScheduler

-// Uncomment or -D this define to enable usage of the CoopTask library, in place of TaskScheduler and Scheduler.
-//#define BY8X0116P_ENABLE_COOPTASK                 // https://github.com/dok-net/CoopTask

 // Uncomment or -D this define to enable debouncing of the input line on isBusy() calls.
 //#define BY8X0116P_ENABLE_DEBOUNCING